freyja-love-and-magic/freyja-love-and-magic/FOSSialism-2025.md

 # FOSSialism - 2026
 -------------------

-this is mismed, too long.
+this is misnamed, too long.

 the standard inputs of production, land, labor, and capital, form a triangle that is supposed to move value around.